cryzed/bin/README.md

 and VISUAL will be used; alternatively --stdout can be used to pipe the original file's contents directly to stdout.

-Files are searched for in packages located in the "CacheDir" directory specified in /etc/pacman.conf (default: /var/cache/pacman/pkg/) and in the "PKGDEST" directory specified in /etc/makepkg.conf, if defined.
+Files are searched for in packages located in the "CacheDir" directories specified in /etc/pacman.conf (default: /var/cache/pacman/pkg/) and in the "PKGDEST" directory specified in /etc/makepkg.conf, if defined.
 Defaults will only work with foreign packages, if the "PKGDEST" directory is specified.